 Continue supporting Athens State University even after your lifetime by naming the University Foundation as a beneficiary of your retirement plan, life insurance policy, or insurance annuity.
 It also is possible to name the Foundation the owner and beneficiary of a new or existing policy, which may offer immediate or estate tax deduction opportunities.

 You can establish a bequest in your will by simply naming the Foundation as a beneficiary.
 If you already have a will prepared, your attorney can assist you in adding a statement called a codicil to include the Foundation.

 An endowment consists of funds that are kept intact and invested.
 A portion of the earnings from the endowment are applied to purposes designated at the outset by the donor(s); the proportion of earnings applied in this manner is set in accordance to the endowment spending policies determined annually by the Foundation.
 Prior to the initiation of any endowment, a set of guidelines shall be established through a Letter of Agreement in coordination with the donor(s) and the designated campus unit.
 The minimum amount required to establish an endowment fund is $25,000, unless previously established though a bequest.

 Gifts of Cash/Credit Card

 The easiest and most immediately usable gifts are contributions using cash through a check written by the donor.
-The Foundation also accepts gifts through major credit cards including Visa, Mastercard and Discover.
+The Foundation also accepts gifts through major credit cards including American Express, Visa, Mastercard and Discover.